Tyrone Hayes: Advocacy

 Since publishing his research on atrazine as an endocrine disruptor, Hayes has become an advocate for banning atrazine.

 According to Hayes, the link between atrazine and altered "aromatase and estrogen production has been demonstrated... in fish, frogs, alligators, birds, turtles, rats and human cells", and, "I believe that the preponderance of the evidence shows atrazine to be a risk to wildlife and humans.
 I would not want to be exposed to it, nor do I think it should be released into the environment."
-He travels and lectures extensively to both scientific and lay audiences, almost never declining an invitation.
+He travels and lectures extensively to both scientific and lay audiences.

 He also has raised issues of environmental racism, warning that "if you’re black or Hispanic, you’re more likely to live or work in areas where you’re exposed to crap".
 While a biologist on the Public Broadcasting Service, National Geographic program Strange Days, he expressed his concerns for human health, particularly that of minority and low-paid workers exposure to agricultural chemicals.

 Research published by Hayes and other scientists was used as evidence in a class action lawsuit against Syngenta by 15 water providers in Illinois that was settled for 105 million dollars in May 2012, which reimbursed more than 1,000 water systems for the costs of filtering atrazine from drinking water, although the company denies any wrongdoing.